CMRENNIE/BouncyQubits/README.md

 A game of life like program where Qubits are created to destroyed based on a set of rules The number on each Qubit is it's super position state.
 A 50 means the Qubit has a 50% chance of collapsing to a One and Zero.
 A 60 means there is a 60% chance of collapsing to a One and a 40% chance of collapsing to a Zero.
 When two Qubits collide into each other, their states collapse.
-There super position state is then changed based on this logic:</br>
+Their super position state is then changed based on this logic:</br>
 <hr>
 Qubit1  => One  and Qubit2 => One   Both increase by 10. </br>